ParagRaut/portfolio/portfolio/content/en/blog/workinginenterprise/index.md

 ![SnoopyAtWork](snoopyatwork.jpg)

-Working in enterprise has its own benefits and detriments.
+Working in an enterprise has its own benefits and detriments.
 On one side you get exposed to a huge company wide technical/functional architecture and few too many business processes, and on other side once you get acquainted with it, you are mostly locked to "rigid/legacy/boring/meh/same o' same o'/non-bleeding edge/you name it" technology stack.

 Specifically for a tinkerer like me it gets booooooring really soon, then the un-ending struggle starts.
 I get stuck in a vicious circle of learning a new technology to keep up with the ever-changing world of tech and then not being able to apply it anywhere in your work (literally anywhere), and eventually loosing the grip on whatever I have learned.